pangeo-data/pangeo-eosc/WEB-Object_storage-Creation.md

 You will see the list of existing containers.

-Click '_Container', and in the pop up window indicating Create Container, define **Container Name ** and If the container should be **Public** or **Not public**
+Click '+Container', and in the pop up window labelled _Create Container_, define **Container Name ** and If the container should be **Public** or **Not public**